nLab Giry monad

 The article

-which views probability measures via double dualization, restricted to weakly averaging affine maps which preserves limits.
-(A more satisfactory description of probability measures arises from recognizing the need for viewing them as weakly-averaging countably affine maps, rather than just finite affine maps, as discussed in that article.)
+views probability measures via double dualization, restricted to weakly averaging affine maps which preserves limits.
+A more satisfactory description of probability measures arises from recognizing the need for viewing them as weakly-averaging countably affine maps, obtained by double dualizing into [0,][0,\infty], which then yields the characterization of GG-algebras summarized above, which is from the article

-Some corrections from an earlier version of the article, were pointed out in
+Some corrections from an earlier version of the Categorical Probability Theory article, were pointed out in

 Apart from these papers, there are similar developments in